grab/engineering-blog/_posts/2024-10-30-reduced-memory-cpu-usage-grabx-sdk.md

     d.
 The backend module assigns a version number to the new JSON file and updates a text file in the AWS S3 bucket.
 This text file stores the latest JSON file version number.
 The client SDK refers to this version file to check if a newer version of the configuration data is available.

 4. The client SDK performs a check on the version file every minute to determine if a newer version is available.
 This mechanism is crucial to maintain data consistency across all instances of a service.
-If any instance fell out of sync, it was brought back in sync within a minute.
+If any instance fell out of sync, it would be brought back in sync within a minute.
 5. If a new version of the configuration JSON file is available, the client SDK downloads this new file.
 Following the download, it loads the configuration data into memory.
 Storing the configuration data in memory reduces the read latency for the configurations.

 ## Areas of improvement for existing SDK design